 Bass fishing after the rain is a real gamble, you might catch the biggest bass of your life or not catch anything worth mentioning at all, you never know what will happen but it’s always fun to go after a trophy-sized bass.
-Usually, bass become more active after rains so the chances of catching them increase.
+Usually, bass become more active after rainfall so the chances of catching increases.

 Factors to Consider After Heavy Rain

 Let’s look at some factors that need to be considered when bass fishing after heavy rain and cold front.